spraakbanken/korp-frontend/doc/user_manual_eng.md

 ## Comparisons

 It is possible to run a log-likelihood comparison of the results from two searches.
 To run such a comparison, you first need to save two searches.
-This is done from any search tab by first creating your search expression and then clicking on the arrow to the right of the Search button.
+This is done from any search tab by first creating your search expression and then clicking on the arrow to the right of the search button.
 This allows you to save the search itself with a name of your choice, instead of executing it.
 When you have two searches saved, you can go to the *Comparison* tab, which is to the right of the three search tabs.
 Here you select the two searches you want to compare, and then which attribute the comparison should be performed on.
 An example of a comparison is the two searches
 *all nouns in novels* and *all nouns in news texts*, with compilation on *base form*.
 When this comparison is complete, two columns of base forms are presented: